 Part 1.
 Waterproofing the Shower

 Contrary to popular belief, grout and tile alone is not waterproof.
 In fact, they are extremely porous surfaces that will absorb moisture and water.
-If you do not waterproof your shower, you could end up with a dangerously moldy bathroom that needs another renovation!

-To waterproof our shower, we stapled a visqueen barrier directly onto the studs underneath the cement backer board.
-This protects the interior wall if water were to somehow seep behind the tile, thin set mortar, and the backer board.
+This protects the interior wall if water were to somehow seep behind the ceramic tile, grout joints, thin-set mortar, and backer board.

-We stress here….somehow.
-Again, if your shower tile is installed correctly, it’s very unlikely that water is going to get back there.
 However, it could cause a world of issues if it does, so you want to be sure you create a waterproof barrier…ya know, just in case.

 A cement backer board serves as a base layer to go behind the shower tile.
 It has no organic materials; therefore, it is not prone to mold, rot, shrinkage, or decomposition due to moisture.
-Tile can be directly applied to the backerboard for a durable and stable structure.
+Tile can be directly applied to the backer board for a durable and stable structure.

 When installing tile, you need a backer that is going to accept the thinset mortar, which is how your tile will adhere to the wall.

-You may be wondering if you can just use greenboard when doing shower tile installation.
+You may be wondering if you can just use green board when doing shower tile installation.
 Spruce.com does an awesome job explaining just what “greenboard” is here.
-You’ll find that, although greenboard is ok for damp areas, it’s NOT a good idea to use it on shower walls that are subjected to a ton of water.

 How do you attach the concrete backer board?

-After you get your visqueen barrier stapled to the studs, you can attach the cement board using cement board screws where the studs are located and space them out every 6-8 inches.
-Start your first cement board screw within 1/2” – 2 1/2” from the edge of the backer board (per manufacturer instructions on the Wonderboard we used).
+After you get your Visqueen barrier stapled to the studs, the next step is to attach the cement board using cement board screws where the studs are located and space the screws out every 6-8 inches.

 How do you waterproof cement board in a shower?